qooxdoo/qooxdoo/docs/core/oo_feature_summary.md

 ## Static classes

 Explicit declaration allows for useful checks during development.
 For example.
-`construct` or `members` keys are not allowed in a purely static class. :
+`construct` or `members` keys are not allowed in a purely static class:

 ```javascript
 qx.Class.define("my.cool.Class", {